KJTV-TV: History

 The tower and land were later acquired by Ramar for use by a radio station the company was starting, KTEZ (now KONE).
 After a few years' operations, Ramar decided to file for a new channel 34 license using the old tower, feed line, and antenna.
 That was granted around 1980–81, and on December 11, 1981, KJAA was launched as an independent station.
-On August 16, 1985, the station became KJTV (the KJTV call letters were previously used by KCIT, now the Fox affiliate in nearby Amarillo), and on October 9, 1986, it joined the fledgling Fox Broadcasting Company as one of its charter stations.
+On August 16, 1985, the station changed its call letters to KJTV, which were previously used by what is now KCIT, the Fox affiliate in nearby Amarillo.
+On October 9, 1986, it joined the fledgling Fox Broadcasting Company as one of its charter stations.
 For a time, the station secondarily aired programming from the Prime Time Entertainment Network.
 On October 2, 2000, KJTV added a -TV suffix to its call letters.

-For a time in the early 1990s, the station aired LIVE! with Regis and Kathie Lee (now Live with Kelly and Ryan).
+For a time in the early 1990s, the station aired LIVE! with Regis and Kathie Lee (now Live with Kelly and Mark).
 Prior to the Fox network beginning seven-nights-per-week programming in 1993, locally produced programming included The Cowboy Picture Show, a Wednesday night airing of a Western film that usually had a local sponsor (e.g., KLLL-FM); and a prime time movie aired most weeknights at 7 p.m., not unlike other Fox affiliates in the Central Time Zone during these years.

 On October 19, 2020, Ramar announced that it would sell KJTV to SagamoreHill Broadcasting for $5 million.
 Gray Television (owner of KCBD) would provide services to KJTV through a shared services agreement.
 Concurrently, Gray would acquire KJTV's sister station KLCW (and its accompanied low-power stations) for $10 million.
 The sale was completed on December 31.

-Programming

-Syndicated programming

-Syndicated programming on KJTV includes Two and a Half Men, Friends, Tamron Hall, The Jennifer Hudson Show, Sherri, U.S. Farm Report, and The People’s Court.